Skip to content Skip to navigation menu

 Step 8

-To start the second row put a spacer against the wall then place the tongue edge of a new board into the groove edge of the previous row.
+To start the second row, put a flooring spacer against the wall then place the tongue edge of a new board into the groove edge of the previous row.
 Slot the board in from a 20-30 degree angle.
 Make sure the end of the board butts up against the wall spacer.

 Lay-Rapid-Fit-Step-9.jpg